 How do we get funding from you?

-To be considered for funding from the Northern Powergrid Foundation you must met the charity's eligibility criteria and apply online on behalf of your community.
+To be considered for funding from the Northern Powergrid Foundation you must meet the charity's eligibility criteria and apply online on behalf of your community.
 Please read our Grant-Making Policy to understand more about what funding is available and visit Who And What We Fund webpage.

 Does my organisation have to own the building where the work is taking place?